Ashu-hub/All-About-Java/SpringBootInterviewQuestions.md

 - What is Content negotiaiton?

 - What is Idempotence?
-	Property of Certain operation in Computer Science, that can be applied multiple times without changing the result beyond initial application .
+	Property of Certain operation in Computer Science, that can be applied multiple times without changing the result beyond initial application.
 	So- Get, PUT, DELETE are- **Idempotent**
 				POST - **Non Idempotent.** Resouce creation should always by POST method.